moveit/moveit.ros.org/documentation/related_projects/index.markdown

 ## Robotic Evaluation And Comparison Heuristic (REACH)

-The [REACH repository](https://github.com/ros-industrial/reach) is a tool that allows users to visualize and quantitatively evaluate the reach capability of a robot system for a given workpiece.
+[REACH](https://github.com/ros-industrial/reach) is a tool that allows users to visualize and quantitatively evaluate the reach capability of a robot system for a given workpiece.

 <img src="/assets/images/related_projects/reach_study.png" height="500"/>